rybex/stacklike-backend/README.md

     rake db:create && rake db:migrate

-To start `Hanami` server you only need to:
+To start `Rails` server you only need to:

     rails s -b localhost -p 3000